elastic/snyk-github-issue-creator/README.md

 -   `--ghLabels=...`: A comma-separated list of GitHub labels which will be applied to new issues (the label "Snyk" will always be applied).
 -   `--severityLabel, --no-severityLabel`: If specified, the GitHub issue will have severity label(s) added automatically.
+Default: Yes.
 -   `--parseManifestName, --no-parseManifestName`: If specified, the dependency paths will start with the manifest name instead of the project name.
+Default: Yes.
 -   `--batch, --no-batch`: If specified, the selected findings will be combined into a single GitHub issue.
+Default: Yes.
 -   `--minimumSeverity`: If specified, vulnerabilities will only be displayed if they meet the minimum severity level.
 Valid options are 'low', 'medium', 'high', or 'critical'.
-Default is 'medium' (if using `--yes` and you have not saved this setting previously).
+Default: 'medium'.
 -   `--autoGenerate, --no-autoGenerate`: If specified, GitHub issues will be automatically generated without a confirmation prompt.
+Default: No.
 -   `--stdin`: Read Snyk Organization UUID and Snyk Project UUID from STDIN.
 Used instead of `--snykOrg` / `--snykProjects`.